gardener/machine-controller-manager/docs/documents/apis.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>MachinePreserveTimeout is the timeout after the machine preservation is stopped</p>
+<p>MachinePreserveTimeout is the timeout after which the machine preservation is stopped</p>
 </td>
 </tr>
 <tr>